sddevelopment-be/penguin-pragmatic-patterns/src/scripts/prompts/revision_and_allignment_request.md

 > Be sure to highlight potential unintended effects.

 ### Mitigation strategies
-To mitigate the potential negative consequences of the approach:

 > [!STUB]
 > How to deal with, or prevent, potential negative consequences of applying the pattern